-In his lecture, Mr. Sakumichi talked about how local development and regional revitalization can be achieved mainly through the use of images, as opportunities to come into contact with images and opportunities to produce and transmit images have increased dramatically due to the spread of the Internet and the low cost of image related equipment.The first film we discussed was "Mother Lake," which depicts the summer adventures of a group of children after they witness a mysterious creature in Lake Biwa.Sakudo said he wanted to make the film a "regional revitalization film," funded by local companies, auditioning actors and filming all on location in Shiga Prefecture, and entering it in film festivals around the world to raise the profile of Shiga Prefecture and attract tourists to the area.Mother Lake" will start its roadshow in Shiga Prefecture in the summer of 2016 and will be released sequentially.
+In his lecture, Mr. Sakumichi talked about how local creation and regional revitalization can be achieved mainly through the utilization of images, while the opportunities for both access to images and for producing and transmitting images are dramatically increasing due to the spread of the Internet and the low prices of image-related equipment, using his own experiences.The first film we featured was "Mother Lake," which depicts the adventures of a group of children during one summer, beginning with the sighting of a mysterious creature in Lake Biwa.Sakumichi said he sees the film as a "local revitalization film," and hopes to raise the profile of Shiga Prefecture and encourage tourists to visit the area by auditioning actors and filming all locations in Shiga Prefecture, with funding from local businesses, and by submitting the film to film festivals around the world.Mother Lake" will be shown in Shiga Prefecture in the summer of 2016.

 He then discussed the theme of how a region with no famous tourist attractions or products can create local development through video, and introduced an attempt in Miyama Town, Nantan City, which has a population of approximately 4,500 people.The method that Mr. Sakumichi implements there is to have local people take a camera and introduce their favorite places on film, with the keyword of "live" in the community.Because the videos are shot by local people who are not professional filmmakers, they are produced without artifice, and the affection for the region is expressed honestly.

 The boundary between professional and non-professional video expression is narrowing as the barriers to video production are becoming lower, and the general public can more easily transmit video through the Internet.Mr.
 Sakumichi concluded his lecture by urging local people to take advantage of this opportunity brought about by the spread of information technology to proactively communicate the charms of their community through video images.